thedougco/responsive.ly/_posts/2013-04-15-RWD_summit.md

 ---

 ###Live, Online, and Happening Tomorrow
 It’s a little late in the game to be posting about this event, but better later than never, right?
-[Environments for Humans](http://environmentsforhumans.com/) is hosting their [second annual online, live responsive web design summit](http://environmentsforhumans.com/2013/responsive-web-design-summit/#.UWyJO4Luf5o) starting tomorrow, April 16th through Thursday, April 18th 2013.
+[Environments for Humans](http://environmentsforhumans.com/) is hosting their [second annual online, live responsive web design summit](http://environmentsforhumans.com/2013/responsive-web-design-summit/#.UWyJO4Luf5o) starting tomorrow, April 16th through Thursday, April 18th 2013.<!-- more -->

 The speaker lineup seems to focus on [practitioners rather than theorists](http://edgeperspectives.typepad.com/edge_perspectives/2013/04/getting-stronger-through-stress-making-black-swans-work-for-you.html).
 Regardless of the methodology behind the speaker selection, it’s a kick-ass lineup.
 Among the names you might recognize:
 - Dave Olsen [(@dmolsen)](https://twitter.com/dmolsen), Author, Developer and Project Manager